puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 value from executing `dmidecode` which can only by done by `root` (or sudo).
 If you run `puppet apply` as an unprivileged user, you will see permission denied errors.

+##ToDo

+Not all GCE features have been implemented.
+Currently, the module is missing support for:

+* Routes
+* Snapshots